fennel-ai/client/docs/pages/api-reference/client/query-offline.md

 </Expandable>

 <Expandable title="workflow" type="str" defaultVal="'default'">
 The name of the workflow associated with the feature query.
-Only relevant when `log` is set to True, in which case, features associated with the same workflow are collected together.
-Useful if you want to separate logged features between, say, login fraud and transaction fraud.
+It functions like a tag for example, "fraud" or "finance" to categorize the query.
+If this parameter is not provided, it will default to "default".
 </Expandable>

 <Expandable title="feature_to_column_map" type="Optional[Dict[Feature, str]]" defaultVal="None">